If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 On every change in the packages, a live DVD is built and openQA tested.
 It's based on Tumbleweed and has the KDE Unstable Repositories added by default and provides an installer.

 Applications developed by KDE but not part of Frameworks, Plasma or Applications are developed in the KDE Extra repository.
 Use this repository to update some, but not all non-core applications to their latest version.

 KDE Frameworks 5, Plasma 5 and Applications

-Latest releases of KDE Frameworks 5 and Plasma 5, optionally Applications as well.
+Latest (also Beta!) releases of KDE Frameworks 5 and Plasma 5, optionally Applications as well.

-If you want test and/or use the latest release, you can use this repo.
+If you want test a beta and/or use the latest release, you can use this repo.

 Note for openSUSE Leap users: Leap ships with a Qt LTS release, which is not recent enough for the newest Plasma.
 So to use KDE:Frameworks5, KDE:Qt5 is required.
 Some applications from third-party repos might not be installable as they require the specific version of Qt shipped with Leap.

 Unstable Frameworks, Plasma and Applications

 These repositories contain daily builds of KDE Frameworks 5, Plasma 5 and KF5-based applications from git.
 Due to dependencies, we can only provide packages for the latest openSUSE Leap release and Tumbleweed.

 Given the rapid pace of development, use of these repositories is not recommended on production systems.
 They are mostly meant for developers and early testers - use at your own risk.